max-te/kleinladungstraeger/README.md

-# kleinladungsträger
+# Kleinladungsträger

-This project builds a docker image based on a recipe.
+Kleinladungsträger (klt) builds a docker image based on a recipe.
 The recipe describes a base image and modifications to apply.

 The recipe is a toml file with the following structure: